-As part of our educational program, students may take part in various field trips.
+As part of our program students may take part in various field trips.
 Parents are always notified of such trips.
 Many times parents are asked to volunteer to go along with the teacher to provide additional supervision.
-Any parents wishing to chaperone field trips must be approved volunteers through our WISH program, which includes a background check.
-This WISH profile must be completed at least 2 weeks in advance to allow time for approval.
+Written permission will be obtained for trips at the beginning of the year.